Kihumba/private-/D1/D1 Python/Curriculum/09 - Django REST Framework/README.md

 |:-------------|:------------------:|:--------:|
 | The Django REST framework combines power and flexibility. | [ ] | [ ]  |
 | Authentication is a piece of cake using DRF. | [ ] | [ ]  |

+### Resources

+- [Build an App with VueJS and Django Part One](https://scotch.io/bar-talk/build-an-app-with-vuejs-and-django-part-one) - Written by Stanley Ndiga